Find Trade Colleges

 • Car Hopper

-There were about 151,600 jobs for Parking Lot Attendant in 2016 (in the United States).
+In 2016, there was an estimated number of 151,600 jobs in the United States for Parking Lot Attendant.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Parking Lot Attendant by 2026.
-The BLS estimates 23,900 yearly job openings in this field.
+There will be an estimated 23,900 positions for Parking Lot Attendant per year.

 undefined